Open work permits for vulnerable workers [R207.1 – A72] – International Mobility Program

 Evidence of abuse

-When applying for the open work permit, the migrant worker must describe the abuse or risk of abuse they face by submitting a letter of explanation.
+The migrant worker is encouraged to describe the abuse or risk of abuse they face by submitting a letter of explanation.

 In addition, noting that none of the following examples are required, evidence of abuse and risk of abuse may include but is not limited to the following:

-- a letter, statement or report from an abuse support organization, medical doctor, health-care professional or other such entity
+- a letter, statement or report from an abuse support organization, medical doctor, health care professional or other such entity

 - a sworn statement (affidavit) by the applicant